 Sue has been awarded many prizes for her distinct, original art quilts & has been invited to exhibit in international exhibitions.
 Juried & group exhibitions throughout Australia, New Zealand, the United States of America, Great Britain, Europe, South Africa, Taiwan & the Middle East & a wide publication history add to her portfolio.

 Other professional activities include judging, jurying, curating & writing.
-Sue is the Australian coordinator of the World Quilt Competition, a Professional Artist Member of Studio Art Quilt Associates, SAQA exhibition committee International representative, a Quilters’ Guild of NSW Inc. Accredited Teacher- Special techniques & a member of the International Quilt Association, Queensland Quilters Inc, The Quilters’ Guild of NSW Inc, Ozquilt Network & Sunnybank Quilters.
+Sue is a columnist for Down Under Quilts magazine, a Professional Artist Member of Studio Art Quilt Associates, SAQA exhibition committee International representative, a Quilters' Guild of NSW Inc. Accredited Teacher- Special techniques & a member of the International Quilt Association, Queensland Quilters Inc., The Quilters' Guild of NSW Inc., Ozquilt Network Inc. & Sunnybank Quilters Inc.